 - Eight velcro Command Strips in two clear plastic bags.

 If you're missing any of the items in the list above, please contact us by clicking the Talk To Us link at the top of the page.

 To set-up your Airnote and start capturing air quality readings, follow the steps below.

-Once the battery has charged, place the rear panel back on the Airnote and secure the panel with the two included Phillips screws.
+Secure the bottom battery access panel with the two included Phillips screws.

 To give the Airnote a few minutes to find a cell tower and make its first connection to the Notehub.io cloud service, you'll next want to turn it on.
 Find the black slide switch at the base of the device between the two screws and turn on your Airnote.

 Once you've flipped the switch, look at the LCD screen on the back.
 If you see anything on the screen, that means the device has started its self-test sequence, and you're ready for the next step.